Home About Keynote Talks Clients, Feedback Extras Contact Jane

 which <executablename> : shows full path to executable.
 Similar to using type

-wget -r http://www.xxxx : to suck down an entire website -m creates a mirror and is recursive
+wget -r http://www.xxxx : to download the pages of an entire website. -m creates a mirror and is recursive

 wc: counts lines, words and characters in a file. -c, -w or -l options to only display one.
 Spaces are considered as words, though